Best sports massage guns for triathletes

 On the hunt for a new recovery aid?
 We take a look at some of the best sports massage guns on the market for triathletes

-Percussion and vibration therapies are well utilised in the remedial massage world, with some innovative manufacturers having now created portable devices for home use to provide the same stimulus.
+Percussion and vibration therapies are well utilised in the remedial massage world.
+Some innovative manufacturers have created portable devices for home use to provide the same stimulus.

-Prices vary from smaller devices through to larger, more powerful ones, but there are also lightweight options designed for athletes on the go.
+Prices vary from smaller devices through to larger, more powerful ones.
+But there are also lightweight options designed for triathletes on the go, which could help you recover from racing triathlon.

 Renpho R3 Massage Gun